BioComputingUP/mocafe/docs/source/demo_doc/prostate_cancer3d.rst

 ==================

-In this short demo we will show you how to simulate a phase field model described by G. Lorenzo and collaborators in 2016 :cite:`Lorenzo2016` using FEniCS and mocafe in 3D.
+In this short demo we will show you how to simulate a phase field model described by G. Lorenzo and collaborators in 2016 :cite:`Lorenzo2016` using FEniCS and Mocafe in 3D.
 You'll notice that the script is just the same of the 2D
 demo: you just need to change the spatial domain!

-How to run this example on mocafe
+How to run this example on Mocafe
 ---------------------------------
-Make sure you have FEniCS and mocafe and download the source script of this page (see above for the link).
+Make sure you have FEniCS and Mocafe and download the source script of this page (see above for the link).
 Then, simply run it using python:

 .. code-block:: console